swagfinger/aws-cloudpractitioner/readme.md

 * SSH: start a terminal into our EC2 instances (port 22)
 * EC2 instance role: link to IAM roles
 * purchasing options: on-demand, spot, reserved(standard + convertible + scheduled), dedicated hosts , dedicated instance.

+#### Summary - 06.
+EC2 Instance Storage
+* EBS volumes
+  - network drives attached to one EC2 instance at a time
+  - mapped to AZ
+  - can use EBS snapshot for backups / transfering EBS volumes across AZ
+* AMI - create ready-to-use EC2 instances within our customizations
+* EC2 Image builder - automatically build, test, distribute AMI's
+* EC2 instance store - high performance harddrive attached to EC2
+  - lost if instance is stopped /terminated
+* EFS - network file system, can be attached to 100s of instances in a region
+* EFS-IA - cost-optimized storage class for infrequent accessed files
+* FSx for windows - Network file system for Windows server.

 #### Summary - 10.
 Other Compute services
 * Docker - container technology allowing you to run applications